cdelciotto/lightsaber/README.md

 * I didn't use an $15 RGB led for the switch.
 Instead, I used a one color led switch for each color position.
 This is wired to the `red.led`.
 * Turn on the `green.led` when the latching switch is pressed
 * Randomized blade color - This changes every time the blade is powered on.

+Be sure to update the number of neopixels and your swing thresholds to suit your needs.
+I used a short blade, so these values changed.